LucDupAtGitHub/PDBP/README.md

       }
     }

-  val pointfreeLoggingFactorialProgram: Unit >--> Unit =
+  val pointfreeLogWritingFactorialProgram: Unit >--> Unit =
     producer >-->
-      pointfreeLoggingFactorial >-->
+      pointfreeLogWritingFactorial >-->
       consumer

-  def executePointfreeLoggingFactorialProgram: Unit =
+  def executePointfreeLogWritingFactorialProgram: Unit =
-    execute(pointfreeLoggingFactorialProgram)
+    execute(pointfreeLogWritingFactorialProgram)

 }
 ```

-The `pointfreeLoggingFactorial` version of `factorial` makes use of `info` to do the pointfree logging (we'll see this when running the example).
-Note that, in contrast with `Reading`, when `Writing`, we already defined `info` in terms of `writing` in `object activeLoggingUsingSl4jProgram` where we were already concrete about *what* we are writing (a `Log`).
-Note that, in `object activeLoggingUsingSl4jProgram`, we also were concrete about *how* we are writing.
+The `pointfreeLogWritingFactorial` version of `factorial` makes use of `withInfo` to do the pointfree logging (we'll see this when running the example).
+Note that, in contrast with `Reading`, when `Writing`, we already defined `withInfo` in terms of `writing` in `trait LogWritingUsingSl4j` where we were already concrete about *what* we are writing (a `Log`).
+Note that, in `trait LogWritingUsingSl4j`, we also were concrete about *how* we are writing.

-### `PointfreeLoggingFactorialUsingSl4jMain` using `activeLoggingUsingSl4jProgram`
+### `PointfreeLogWritingFactorialUsingSl4jMain` using `activeLogWritingUsingSl4jProgram`

 Let's move on and define an `implicit val` that we can `import` later on.